 By 2027 Drax will have received a staggering amount of subsidy, around £10 billion.
 It shouldn’t get any more subsidies after 2027.

-We do not need Drax to provide electricity.
+We do not need Drax to provide electricity, not other old converted coal-power stations.
 There are cheaper and cleaner ways to do so.
-We do not need Drax to drawdown carbon dioxide from the atmosphere.
+We do not need them to drawdown carbon dioxide from the atmosphere.
 It is cheaper to stop releasing the pollutant in the first place, through insulating homes or building more renewable energy capacity, for example.
 Planting trees or restoring salt marshes and peat bogs would be more cost-effective ways of drawing down carbon dioxide.

-Drax should prepare to close and a transition plan should be urgently developed to ensure that its workers can get good jobs elsewhere.
+Drax and other old converted power stations should prepare to close and a transition plan should be urgently developed to ensure that its workers can get good jobs elsewhere.